This one is a doozy.

 Granted, I haven’t been to very many a cappella concerts where I wasn’t doing sound.
 But with the few I have, and with what a cappella groups have told me, sound is ALWAYS problematic.

 Let’s start off with the problem: most collegiate a cappella concerts aren’t going to have a single handheld microphone for every singer.
-This means that singers who are not on mics (i.e. the ensemble, texture, musical arrangement; the bulk of the musical content happening on stage) will have difficulty being heard by the audience.
+This means that singers who are not on mics (i.e. the ensemble, texture, musical arrangement; the bulk of the musical content happening on stage) will not be easily heard by the audience.
 It’s no fun to be at a concert where all I can hear is piercing lead vocals and muddy beatboxing.
+And if the engineer/mixer doesn’t know your music, they won’t be able to properly mix all 16 mics.

 The first a cappella concert I engineered was a sort-of mixed blessing: low expectations and an opportunity to save the day, but no idea what I was stepping into.
 The venue’s engineer suddenly couldn’t make it anymore, and I saw a post on Facebook last minute to fill the position – using the venue’s equipment (screen shot available here).
 It was at a local coffee shop/church (weird, but kinda cool, right?) that had random audio resources.
 I still brought my vintage 1998 Yamaha 01v, knowing that I’d need compression and that their portable mixer would likely have only one semi-parametric EQ.
 Luckily, the venue had some Shure Beta98A microphones which I mounted on the lead mic stands as “area” mics.
 The stage was small and ensemble proximity to the mics compared to how far away the speakers were was about as good as one could ask for in this room.
 So the audience was able to hear the ensemble somewhat okay… but it wasn’t ideal.